What is the Industry Advisory Board?

 Charla Triplett is Founder and President of Catalyze, a Consulting Collective, bringing together expertise in Research, Design and Strategy with a focus on Medical Device and Digital Health.
 For over 20 years, Charla has worked with entrepreneurs, engineers, scientists, marketing and business teams, inside companies (large and small), nonprofits, and universities.
 In addition to recent Business Development and Product Development roles, Charla spent over 15 years of her career focused on connecting industry and academia in the area of Biomedical Engineering, including founding and running a non-profit with this mission and working with over 60 Universities nationwide.
 She holds an M.S. in Bioengineering (Bioresource) from Oregon State University, a B.S. in Microbiology from Washington State University and a Certificate in Nonprofit Management from Arizona State University.

-Teresa has been with HP for 25 years.
-She is currently the program manager leading R&D teams to design, develop and deliver a new category of consumer ink jet printing for the Home Printing Solutions organization in Vancouver, Washington.
-Previously she has been a fluidic architect designing ink jet printheads, and has spent much of her career at HP as a writing systems engineer in the R&D labs, designing how ink jet printers put ink on the page to meet customer expectations for speed and print quality.
-Outside of her “day-job” Teresa is also very involved in diversity and inclusion efforts at the HP Vancouver site and serves as an officer on the Global Women’s Impact Network team.
+Teresa has been with HP since 1993.
+She is currently a master level engineering program manager serving as the solutions portfolio lead for the Home Print Solutions, Platform and Alliances team in Vancouver, Washington.
+Previously she has been a print platform hardware development program manager and a fluidic architect designing ink jet printheads.
+She has spent much of her career at HP as a writing systems engineer in the R&D labs, designing how ink jet printers put ink on the page to meet customer expectations for speed and print quality.
+Outside of her “day-job” Teresa is also passionate about her work in diversity, inclusion and belonging efforts at HP and serves as an officer on HP's Global Women’s Impact Network team.
 Teresa graduated from OSU with a BS in Chemical Engineering in 1999.

 Tsai-Chen Wang is an alumnus of Oregon State University where he received his Ph.D in Chemical Engineering.
 Tsai-Chen has worked at WaferTech, a subsidiary of Taiwan Semiconductor Manufacturing Company (TSMC), the world leader in semiconductor foundry technology and capacity, for the past 21 years.
 WaferTech is one of six TSMC manufacturing sites located around the world.
 During his tenure at WaferTech, he has served in variety of positions in the Engineering groups responsible for technology transfer and development, as well as the implementation of quality systems.
 He has extensive experience in improving manufacturing processes, organizational efficiencies and driving zero defects.
 Tsai-Chen Wang currently leads the Etch engineering group at WaferTech.